PhilipCarr1/Makers_BnB/README.md

 In an integrated terminal, run 'bundle install'

-Refer to 'db-migrations' folder for any necessary database setup instructions.
+Refer to 'db-migrations' folder for any necessary database setup instructions (scroll down for database information).

 # Branch control